Chapter 13 Bankruptcy

 What is Chapter 13 Bankruptcy?

-When debt becomes overwhelming, many people seek relief in filing for bankruptcy.
-Though there are many types of bankruptcy, under Chapter 13 Bankruptcy in Greensboro, NC, the debtor’s property is not sold, like in cases of Chapter 7 filing.
-Instead, the filer complies with a repayment plan to creditors over the course of 3 - 5 years in exchange for debt relief.
+When debt and financial problems become overwhelming, many people seek relief in filing for bankruptcy.
+Though there are many types of bankruptcy, under Chapter 13 Bankruptcy laws in Greensboro, NC, the debtor’s property is not sold, like in cases of Chapter 7 filing.
+Instead, when you declare bankruptcy, you agree to a repayment plan to creditors over the course of 3 - 5 years in exchange for debt relief.

-Under this repayment plan, your debts are reorganized, your assets are not liquidated, and creditors are forbidden to continue their
+Under this repayment plan, your debts are reorganized, your assets are not liquidated, and creditor harassment is forbidden.

 Chapter 13 Eligibility - Who Is It For?

 If you're considering declaring bankruptcy, it's important to remember that each bankruptcy chapter has specific requirements.
-There are many requirements for filing under this type of relief.
+There are many requirements for filing under Chapter 13 bankruptcy relief.
 Filing bankruptcy with Chapter 13 in Greensboro, NC and the Triad area is for those who earn a significant income and want to protect valuable property and assets, like a home or car.

 You can be eligible for Chapter 13 bankruptcy in Greensboro, NC if you meet the following needs:

-- No Exceeding Debt - Debts by the filer, whether secured or unsecured, cannot exceed certain amounts.
-If your unsecured debt burden exceeds $394,725, or your secured debt burden exceeds $1,184,200, you will be ineligible for this type of bankruptcy.
+- No Exceeding Debt - Bankruptcy laws require debts by the filer, whether secured or unsecured, not exceed certain amounts.
+If your unsecured debt burden exceeds $394,725, or your secured debt burden exceeds $1,184,200, you will be ineligible for this type of bankruptcy protection.

 - Regular Income - When you file your Chapter 13 case, you have to be able to prove to the court that you can both meet your monthly household needs, while also being able to maintain a repayment plan that could include monthly payments as well.
-If your income is not steady, or is too low, the court won’t approve your case.
+If your income is not steady, or disposable income is too low, the bankruptcy judge won’t approve your case.

 - Previous Bankruptcy Filings - You will not be eligible if you have filed for Chapter 13 in the past 2 years, Chapter 7 in the past 4 years, or had filed a bankruptcy petition in the last 180 days that was dismissed.